quickapps/docs/eng/developers/site-app.md

 -------------------

-One common issue when using this configuration occurs when users accessing a custom controller under the SiteApp directory cannot see the page, and a `access denied` or `404 not found` error screen is show instead.
+One common issue when using this configuration occurs when users accessing a custom controller under the SiteApp directory cannot see the page, and an `access denied` or `404 not found` error screen is rendered instead.

     class CustomControllerNameController extends AppController {
         public function my_action() {